 Combine the net income results (after adjusting for any excess deductions) for all properties and write the total in Box 10E.
 Your total Net residential income in Box 10E cannot be a loss, unless the rental property or all the properties in the portfolio have been disposed of as taxable sales.
 Any losses are counted as zero unless the loss is the result of either:

-- excess deductions released as the result of the taxable disposal of the rental property or all properties in a portfolio or - claimable interest paid on your investment in a residential land-rich entity.
-Refer to the Rental income -IR264 guide.
+- excess deductions released as the result of either a taxable disposal of a property held on the property-by-property basis, or a taxable disposal of all properties or the last property held in a portfolio, or - claimable interest paid on your investment in a residential land-rich entity.
+Refer to the Rental income IR264 guide.